Vidal-Fleury - Condrieu 2021

 About the estate:

-A new wind is blowing at Vidal-Fleury.
-Antoine Dupré has replaced Guy Sarton du Jonchay at the helm of the oldest wine merchant in the northern Rhône (founded in 1781), now owned by the Guigal family but managed independently.
-New commercial ambitions are emerging, along with a gradual shift in style in the cellar, which is beginning to show in the range on offer.
-Watch this space.
+There’s a breath of fresh air at Vidal-Fleury.
+Antoine Dupré has replaced Guy Sarton du Jonchay at the helm of the oldest wine merchant in the Northern Rhône (founded in 1781), now owned by the Guigal family but managed independently.
+New business ambitions are taking shape, and a new winemaking style is gradually emerging, which is beginning to show in the range of wines offered.
+Stay tuned.

 Guide Hachette des vins

-The elegance of its aromas of narcissus and stone fruit and the deliciousness of its hint of nougatine make this very delicate nose utterly seductive.
-After an initial burst of acidity, the roundness of the fruit takes over in a powerful, concentrated, almost creamy palate, stretching into a long, smooth finish with flavors of roasted apricot and roasted hazelnut.
-A superb expression of the appellation that will offer wonderful sensations at the table with sweetbreads or crayfish puff pastry for a long time to come.
+The elegance of its aromas of narcissus and stone fruits, combined with the indulgent touch of nougatine, make this very delicate nose utterly captivating.
+After an initial burst of acidity, the fruit’s roundness takes over in a powerful, concentrated, almost creamy palate, lingering into a long, smooth finish with notes of roasted apricot and toasted hazelnut.
+A superb representation of the appellation that will already, and for a long time to come, offer delightful experiences at the table with sweetbreads or a crayfish puff pastry.

 About the estate:

-The oldest wine merchant in the Rhône region, founded in 1781 from its vineyard in Côte-Rôtie and renowned from very early on – Thomas Jefferson held a memorable banquet there in 1787.
-Owned by the Guigal family since 1986, it has a monumental cellar, whose architecture is inspired by the Egyptian site of Saqqara.
+The oldest active wine merchant in the Rhône Valley, founded in 1781 from its vineyards in Côte-Rôtie and renowned from the very beginning—Thomas Jefferson held a memorable banquet there in 1787.
+Owned by the Guigal family since 1986, it boasts a monumental cellar whose architecture is inspired by the Egyptian site of Saqqara.

 Robert Parker - Wine Advocate